kiyoshisasano/agent-pld-metrics/README.md

 ---

-## 🏷 Trademark Notice
+## 🏷 Trademark Statement

-"Phase Loop Dynamics" and "PLD" are claimed as common-law trademarks of **Kiyoshi Sasano**.
+“Phase Loop Dynamics” and “PLD” are names and identifiers associated with the work of **Kiyoshi Sasano** and are treated as common-law trademarks.
-Use of these marks is governed by the project's trademark policy:
+Please follow the trademark policy when referring to or using these names:
 ➡ `LICENSES/TRADEMARK_POLICY.md`

 ---